Total $\mathbb{A}$-variation flows: Proof of the main theorems

+\textbf{e)} Let $\eps>0$ and $z\in \mathcal{Z}$ be such that Then by \eqref{bound z}, we can estimate which shows the statement since $\eps>0$ is arbitrary, and the opposite inequality can be shown in the same way. \end{proof}

-One can show that this is a continuously differentiable and convex function and that it holds that $\phi_\lambda\leq \phi$ everywhere (see e.g.\ \cite[Section 12.4]{Bauschke}).
+For a convex function $\phi:\R^d\rightarrow \R$ and $\lambda>0$ the Moreau-Yosida approximation is defined as One can show that this is a continuously differentiable and convex function and that it holds that $\phi_\lambda\leq \phi$ everywhere (see e.g.\ \cite[Section 12.4]{Bauschke}).

-We always take the Moreau-Yosida regularization of $f$ in the $y$-variable only.
+We always take the Moreau-Yosida regularisation of $f$ in the $y$-variable only.
 It is easy to see that $f_\lambda(x,y)$ only depends on $x,Ay$ because the same is true for $f$.
-Furthermore, $f_\lambda$ is clearly positive because $f$ is.
+Furthermore, $f_\lambda$ is non-negative because $f$ is.

-\begin{lemma} $f$ has the following properties:\begin{itemize} \item[a)] $f$ is Lipschitz in the second variable with the same constant $C_0$ as in the growth bound \ref{assf}.
-The same holds for the Moreau-Yosida regularization. \item[b)] There is a constant $C$ (depending on $f$ but not on the other variables) such that for every $\lambda>0$ and $x,y$ we have \end{itemize}\end{lemma}\begin{proof} a) For $f$ this follows directly from the upper growth bound in \ref{assf} and the monotonicity of the difference quotients.
-As the upper growth bound also holds for $f_\lambda$ it also holds for $f_\lambda$.\\ b) Let $y,y'$ be given, then by $f$ being Lipschitz in the second variable and the definition of the subdifferential we may estimate where we applied Young's inequality.
+\begin{lemma} Assume \ref{assf}, then $f$ and $f_\lambda$ have the following properties:\begin{itemize} \item[a)] $f$ is Lipschitz in the second variable with the same constant $C_0$ as in the growth bound \ref{assf}.
+The same holds for the Moreau-Yosida regularisation. \item[b)] There is a constant $C$ (depending on $f$ but not on the other variables) such that for every $\lambda>0$ and $x,y$ we have \end{itemize}\end{lemma}\begin{proof} \textbf{a)} For $f$ this follows directly from the upper growth bound in \ref{assf} and the monotonicity of the difference quotients.
+As the upper growth bound also holds for $f_\lambda$ the Lipschitzness also holds for $f_\lambda$ with the same constant.

+\textbf{b)} Let $y,y'$ be given, then by $f$ being Lipschitz in the second variable we may estimate where we applied Young's inequality.
 After rearranging and taking the minimum over all $y'$ this gives the statement.\end{proof}